pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 });
 ```

-And then, the subscription to the channel is made and the presence events are bind.
+Then, the subscription to the channel is made and the presence events are bound.

 The API endpoints of the application for the chat functionality are defined in the `com.example.web.PusherController`.